jamiely/reviews/books/darkness_at_noon.md

 ignores the ethics of egg-breaking.
 A more deontological perspective, judging the rightness or wrongness of breaking eggs, might result in making an omellette out of flour perhaps (ok this is really a pancake), or eating a muffin instead.

+Although there are philosophical tangents throughout the story, they are not overbearing nor longwinded.
+The action and dialogue is paced in such a way that I think this book would be good for a young adult.